Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeElement

-Checks if element does not exist (or is visible) on a page, matching it by CSS or XPath You can also specify expected attributes of this element.
+Checks that the given element is invisible or not present on the page.

-Example:
+You can also specify expected attributes of this element.

 ``` php
 <?php